NEW MEXICO JUNIOR COLLEGE

 90 - 100% = A 80 - 89% = B 70 - 79% = C 60 - 69% = D 0 - 59% = F

-This class will be a mixture of lecture, discussion, and activities.
+This class meets fully online and will be a mixture of reading, discussion, and activities.
 Each week we will complete the chapters as detailed in the Course Outline.
 For each chapter there is a module in CANVAS with the assigned materials and assessments as required.
 Grading is based on the following components:

-Eight additional assignments related to in-class activities (Discussion Board, Reflection Paper, Virtual Field Trip, Research Wiki etc) @ 25 points each = 200 points
+20 additional assignments related to in-class activities or outside assignments (Discussion Board, Reflection Paper, Virtual Field Trip, Research Wiki etc) @ 25 points each = 500 points

 Please note that I will NOT discuss grades over email, you must make an appointment to see me or stop by for office hours to discuss grading and assessments.
 If my office hours are not conducive to your schedule please make an appointment with me for a time that is convenient.
 I am very flexible and willing to meet with you outside of my posted office hours.